 Product Manager Job Description – Inbound and Outbound

-In this role, the product manager is responsible for product planning as well as marketing.
-This also involves managing the product throughout its lifecycle, collating, and prioritizing the requirements of the product and customers, defining the vision of the product, and working with the engineering team closely with an aim to deliver winning products.
+The product manager is responsible for product planning and marketing in this role.
+This also involves managing the product throughout its lifecycle, collating, and prioritizing the requirements of the product and customers, defining the product’s vision, and working with the engineering team closely to deliver winning products.
 It also includes working with the sales and marketing team and ensuring that the marketing efforts support the overall goals and strategy of the company.
-For taking up this role, it is very important to have the required product manager skills such as – communication, oratory, and negotiation skills.
+For this role, it is essential to have the required product manager skills such as – communication, oratory, and negotiation skills.

-In addition to the roles and responsibilities of a product manager mentioned in the previous section, they are also responsible for:
+In addition to the roles and responsibilities of a product manager mentioned in the previous section, they are also responsible for the following:

 - Developing messaging and core positioning for the product